 CTPL is a basic car insurance that every car owner in the Philippines should get before registering their vehicles to the Land Transportation Office (LTO).
-CTPL means “compulsory third party liability,” but can sometimes be referred to as third party liability or TPL insurance.
+CTPL means “compulsory third party liability,” but can sometimes be referred to as /car-insurance/third party liability or TPL insurance.
 As the name implies, CTPL covers you from liabilities you will receive in the event of an accident that injured or killed a third party.
 CTPL insurance is a requirement for all types of vehicles, from private to commercial vehicles and even trucks and motorcycles.

 Third party liability refers to your liability to the third party involved in the accident.
 But who exactly is the third party?
 Is it anyone who got hit by the car?
 How about the persons inside the car?

 According to Paragraph (c) of Section 386, Chapter VI of the Insurance Code of the Philippines:

 “A third party is any person other than a passenger as defined in this section and shall also exclude a member of the household, or a member of the family within the second degree of consanguinity or affinity, of a motor vehicle owner or land transportation operator, as likewise defined herein, or his employee in respect of death, bodily injury, or damage to property arising out of and in the course of employment.”